Skip to main content

 4. Acting early before public money moves lines

-Rather than chasing overs across the board, implement this workflow:
+Rather than chasing overs across the board, start by checking today's MLB props and implement this workflow:

 1. Identify games with posted totals of 9+ runs